Trichotillomania

 However, a subsequent study of more than 65,000 children and adults treated for depression between 1992 and 2002 by the Group Health Cooperative in Seattle found that suicide risk declined, rather than rose, with the use of antidepressants.
 To date, this is the largest study to address this issue.

-Currently, there is insufficient evidence to associate obsessive-compulsive disorder (OCD) and other anxiety disorders treated with SSRIs with an increased risk of suicide.
+Available evidence is insufficient to associate obsessive-compulsive disorder (OCD) and other anxiety disorders treated with SSRIs with an increased risk of suicide.

 Diet and Activity

-No special diet is required.
-No activity limitations are suggested.
+No special diet is required, and no activity limitations are suggested.
 Physical exercise can provide a healthier outlet for stress.
 In the authors’ experience, many children and adolescents with trichotillomania spend too much time on activities involving little physical exertion (eg, studying at a desk) and not enough on physical activities.
 If the hair-pulling behavior is associated with a specific activity, however, that activity may require close monitoring.
 Activities during which patients may engage in hair pulling include the following:

 Citalopram (Celexa)